 With a damaged historical property on their hands, the City of Santa Monica began to entertain the notion of converting the estate into a year-round public beach space.
 The vision was there but the money wasn’t—until Wallis Annenberg of the Annenberg Foundation, who had fond memories of visiting the Sand & Sea Club, heard of the project and pledged a $27.5 million dollar grant.
 This grant money allowed the city to build the new public Beach House.
 A team of architects and builders rehabilitated the Marion Davies Guest House and the marble swimming pool.
 They also constructed new, modern facilities—including changing rooms and family-friendly amenities like the splash pad, playground, and boardwalk, which is a great feature for the stroller-pushing crowd.

-The Beach House is open year round (hours and admission, directions and parking) with summer weekends obviously drawing the biggest crowds.
+The Beach House is open year round (hours and admission) with summer weekends obviously drawing the biggest crowds.
 Staff at the Beach House offer fall and winter activities too, including bird walks and tours.
 Organizations and individuals may also rent out the space for meetings, weddings, and other special events.